tingcosmos/PPKG/README.md

 This dataset is fully publicly available.
 The authors are also more than willing to provide detailed explanations and instructions on the use of the dataset for interested users.

 # Download
-You can simply download the PPKG dataset at [release](https://github.com/tingcosmos/PPKG/releases) page.
+You can simply download the PPKG dataset at the [release page](https://github.com/tingcosmos/PPKG/releases).

 # Contact information
 For help or issues using the PPKG dataset, please contact Ting Liu (`t.liu@vu.nl`or`ting.liu.vu@hotmail.com`).